LCAV/mooc-hwlab/docs/audio-peripherals/passthrough/wiring.md

 ## Tasks solutions

 Sadly we cannot connect all the wires for you or double check your connections.
-However we did our best to help you with this wiring by making a step-by-step video accessible at this **address**.
+However we did our best to help you with this wiring by making a step-by-step video accessible at this [address](https://www.coursera.org/learn/dsp4/supplement/efBGc/introduction).